“Beautiful meal ~ I just happened to have everything on hand to make this delicious dinner! Woohoo!” ~Chris

 This meal can be made to feed any number of people, and it’s especially easy when you buy the fish already cut into 5-6 ounce portions.
 I lay them out on a baking sheet, brush with olive oil, sprinkle with salt, and roast at 400F for 20 minutes.
 You can roast 2 or 20, it never fails, the fish is moist and perfectly cooked.

-You can make a salsa (sauce) out of just about anything, but no matter how creative I get, I include lime and cilantro, they’re the heart and soul of any salsa, if you ask me.
-In this pineapple jalapeno salsa the lime blends with the natural juices of the fruit and the cilantro brings that fresh green punch that only cilantro can bring.
+They’re the heart and soul of any salsa, if you ask me.
+In this pineapple jalapeño salsa the lime blends with the natural juices of the fruit and the cilantro brings that fresh green punch that only cilantro can bring.
 It’s so good I see no reason to fuss with it.
-If you absolutely can’t stand cilantro, and I know there are a few of you out there, just use parsley ~ but I don’t recommend it ;)
+If you absolutely can’t stand cilantro, and I know there are a few of you out there, just use parsley ~ but I don’t recommend it 😉

 - 1/2 pineapple. peeled and cut into a fine dice